 Struggling with blackheads?
 Is your skin oily and prone to acne?
 If so, it’s time to change your diet.
-Everything you eat affects your skin’s appearance.
+What you eat affects your skin’s appearance.
 Certain foods, especially those high in sugar and trans fats, can make acne worse.
-A diet that’s rich in antioxidants, protein, and vitamins will restore skin health and prevent breakouts.
+A diet that’s rich in antioxidants, protein, and vitamins can restore skin health and prevent breakouts.

 What Causes Acne and Blackheads?

 Acne is caused by a number of factors, such as heredity predisposition, bacterial infections, bad eating habits, and certain medical conditions.
 Even though the relationship between acne and diet is unclear, certain foods may trigger breakouts.
 Regular consumption of sugar, dairy, and hydrogenated fats can worsen this problem.
 A lower-glycemic-load diet, on the other hand, can help prevent and reduce acne and blackheads.

 Acne and blackhead treatment may include antibiotics, oral contraceptives, light therapy, combination therapy, clay masks, creams, treatment kits, and facial cleansers.
 In general, these products are effective, but to get the most out of them you should also reassess your diet and make some changes.
 The results will surprise you!

 The skin reflects your overall health.
 If you eat sugar and junk food, you can’t expect your skin to look perfect.
 A well-balanced diet can drastically improve your skin’s appearance and clear out many of those imperfections.
 You might still have pimples once every few weeks, but it won’t be a major issue.
 Good nutrition is one path towards healthy, clear skin.